Understanding the Meaning of Numbers on a Drill: A Comprehensive Guide

 3. Increases Efficiency: The ability to adjust the clutch position ensures that you are using the optimal amount of torque for each task, leading to more efficient drilling and improved battery life.

-See also Best military drill ever
+See also Best type of battery for cordless drill

 Troubleshooting